ajrmzcs/laravel5.5-crud/README.md

-# laravel5.5-CRUD
+# Laravel-CRUD-Demo
-Basic CRUD with resource controller in Laravel 5.5
+Basic CRUD with resource controller in Laravel 5.5.
 ## Description

 Implement a basic create, read, update and delete on the user model prefilled with 200 sample records.